-Kim Kardashian Calls Paris ‘Life Changing’ Ahead of KUWTK Tell-All
+Kim Kardashian Calls Paris ‘Life Changing’ Ahead Of KUWTK Tell-All

-Rumors of a mental breakdown notwithstanding, Kim Kardashian has confessed Sunday’s show is going to be ‘tough’ on her but felt it necessary to narrate the ‘life changing’ experience of her Paris ordeal from last year in her own words.
+Rumors of a mental breakdown notwithstanding, Kim Kardashian has confessed Sunday’s show is going to be “tough” on her but felt it necessary to narrate the ‘life changing’ experience of her Paris ordeal from last year in her own words.

 In a series of tweets, the reality star said she felt blessed to be home after surviving her ordeal in Paris last October.
 Kim was robbed at gunpoint, after being tied in her hotel, when there was no one around to protect her.
 The second episode in the upcoming season of Keeping Up With The Kardashians features her ordeals, which Kim said is going to be tough on her.